Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: DISCUSSION

 \subsubsection{Importance of eHMI pre-instruction for improving the subjective feelings of pedestrians}

-When encountering \textit{AV w/ eHMI after PI},the participants were more easy to understand the driving intentions (Q1, WRS: $p <.001$) and to predict the driving behaviors (Q2, WRS: $p<.001$) than before the pre-instruction, \ie \textit{AV w/ eHMI} (see Fig.~\ref{fig:result_01}).
-These results also led the participants to feel significantly less danger from the driving behavior (Q3, WRS: $p<.05$), to have significantly more trust (Q4, WRS: $p<.01$) and to feel significantly more sense of relief (Q5, WRS: $p<.001$) about \textit{AV w/ eHMI after PI} than before.
-Referring to the cognition-decision-behavior model (see Fig.~\ref{fig:model}) proposed in~\citep{Liu2022_APMV}, which was verified by the above results again, it was possible that the subjective feelings of the participants when encountering with the AV were greatly improved by enhancing the understanding of the driving intentions and the prediction of the driving behavior of the AV by using the eHMI with the pre-instruction.
-Furthermore, the results of Q6 showed that there was no significant difference in the hesitancy in decision making of the participants before and after the pre-instruction.
-Note that the Q6 results of these two scenarios, \ie \textit{AV w/ eHMI} and \textit{AV w/ eHMI after instruction}, were also not significantly different to the result of \textit{MV}.
-This shows that the application of eHMI to AV was same as the communication gestures of human drivers which could support pedestrians to quickly make a decision for crossing the road.
+When encountering \textit{AV w/ eHMI after PI}, the participants were more easy to understand the driving intentions and to predict the driving behaviors than before the pre-instruction, \ie \textit{AV w/ eHMI} (see Fig.~\ref{fig:result_01}).
+These results also prompted participants to perceive significantly less danger from the driving behavior and feel a significantly greater sense of relief regarding \textit{AV w/ eHMI after PI}, compared to the conditions before the pre-instruction, \ie \textit{AV w/ eHMI}.
+However, we observed no significant differences in the outcomes of trust in AV (Q4) and the hesitancy in decision making (Q6) before and after the pre-instruction.

+From another perspective, to compare the \textit{MV} with the \textit{AV w/ eHMI after PI}, there were no significant differences for results of Q1 to Q6.
+This indicates that when employing eHMI on the AV and providing pedestrians with pre-instructions, their situation awareness, subjective feelings, and decision-making hesitations could be enhanced to match the criteria observed in interactions with the MV.

-In summary, the above results verified \textbf{H~1}, that is, pedestrians who correctly understand the rationale of eHMI through the pre-instruction exhibit improved situational awareness, subjective feelings, and decision-making during the interaction.
-Furthermore, these results clearly indicated the effectiveness and necessity of using eHMI and the pre-instruction to improve the subjective feelings of pedestrians who encountered the AV.
+Referring to the cognition-decision-behavior model (see Fig.~\ref{fig:model}) proposed in~\citep{Liu2022_APMV}, the above findings provide robust validation for \textbf{H1}.
+Specifically, pedestrians who correctly understand the rationale of eHMI through the pre-instruction exhibit improved situation awareness, subjective feelings, and decision-making during the interaction.
+Furthermore, these results clearly indicated the effectiveness and importance of using eHMI and the pre-instruction to improve the subjective feelings of pedestrians who encountered the AV.